emidttun/simplewebserver/README.md

 simplewebserver
 ===============

-Repeating some network porgramming for *NIX
+Repeating some network programming for *NIX.

+Compiles on Linux and Mac OS X.

+Usage: simplewebserver <path/to/initialdirectory>